Haida people: Arrival of missionaries

 From the mid-19th century onwards, both Anglican and Methodist missions were established on Haida Gwaii, endeavouring to convert the Haida people.
 The first known missionary to spend time with the Haida was Jonathan Green, a missionary for the American Board of Commissioners for Foreign Missions.
 Green spent a few weeks on Haida Gwaii in the summer of 1829, though his later suggestions for the establishment of a mission on the coast were ignored.

-In 1854 and 1868, two different Anglican missionaries tried garner support for the establishment of a mission on Haida Gwaii, to no avail.
+In 1854 and 1868, two different Anglican missionaries tried to garner support for the establishment of a mission on Haida Gwaii, to no avail.
 In the 1860s, several Northern Haida visited the newly founded Tsimshian community of Metlakatla, by Anglican missionary William Duncan, prompting them to request a missionary of their own.
 It wouldn't be until November 1876, Anglican missionary William Collison, acting on behalf of the Church Mission Society, established the first permanent mission on Haida Gwaii, located in Masset.
 In response to the Anglican mission established in Masset, the Haida in Skidegate petitioned for their own mission.
 Consequently, a Methodist mission was established there in 1883.